 - Add the hash browns in the same bowl with the sausage to cool.

-- Once the filling has cooled, add the mayonnaise, Worcestershire sauce, mustard and half the reserved yolks from the hard boiled eggs.
+- Once the filling has cooled, add the mayonnaise, Worcestershire sauce, mustard and half the reserved yolks from the hard boiled eggs and stir to combine.

 - Stuff the eggs with the filling and garnish with chives.